 How?
 Create and sell a digital product to your clients that help them solve their problems.

 You can try turning your service into an educational info product just like Lesya Liu’s Cracking the Instagram Algorithm online course.

 For Lesya’s clients who need help with their Instagram marketing, they can enroll in her online course and learn the latest strategies to apply.

 Simplify Corner’s Branding Guide for Beginners is another info product example that helps clients brand their businesses.

 Or you can follow in the footsteps of Marcus Rideout and offer clients a digital download to help solve their problems, similar to what he does with his Video Selling Formula ebook.

 The beauty of creating a digital product to sell is you can service a limitless number of clients at scale without having to accumulate more work as your client base grows.

 Here’s what I mean:

-Once you create and publish your digital product on your storefront, the bulk of your work is done.
+Once you create and publish your digital product on your website, the bulk of your work is done.
 You only need to maintain the marketing of your info products.

 If you’re in search of a seamless way to manage all of your digital products, an all-in-one platform is the way to go.
 You can see for yourself how straightforward the dashboard is with a free 14-day trial.